alecruz0/youtubeDownloader/README.md

 pip install pytube

 # To run
-Once you have libraries installed run the following command python3 youtubedonwload.py
+Once you have libraries installed run the following command\n python3 youtubedonwload.py